XGBoost¶

 After training, use the bentoml.xgboost.save_model

-API to save the model to the BentoML Load and manage models, a local directory to store and manage models.
+API to save the model to the BentoML Model Store, a local directory to store and manage models.
 You can retrieve this model later in other services to run predictions.

 import bentoml